chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 - Incus covers many more virtualisation scenarios than Nix.
 - Nix is a great virtualisation solution when you need a specialized, high-volume and resource sensitive application hosting solution.
 Replit's use of Nix is a good example of when Nix is preferable. ([Quick link...](https://blog.replit.com/nix_web_app))
 - A Nix solution can easily be deployed inside Incus.

+## Incus Relation to Docker

+Docker is a compelling option for virtualisation.
+Here are the reason we prefer Incus over Docker:

+- Incus gives us a single tool to deploy and manage almost all virtualisation scenarios.
+- Docker is great at application deployment.
+We need more than just application deployment.
+- Incus covers more virtualisation use case scenarios than Docker.
+For example: we need semi-permanent instances for long running applications like PostgreSQL.
+Incus provides this capability with no additional effort.
+- Incus supports running Docker containers without needing a dedicated Docker environment.
+- Note: Incus does not support Docker Compose yet.